Semantics out of context: nominal absolute denotations for first-order logic and computation: Conclusions

 \subsection{Summary}

 We hope that the mathematics of this paper supports the following two arguments: \begin{itemize*} \item The correct notion of model of first-order logic is a FOLeq algebra; this contains just what is necessary to model first-order logic and furthermore it supports good sets-based and poset-based characterisations.
 Underlying these are $\sigma$- and $\amgis$-powersets, which are remarkable structures, and nominal algebra (itself a logic of independent interest).
-To express these we need nominal techniques---ZF sets and algebras are not expressive enough. \item First-order logic evolved hand in hand with standard foundations but we should not let this limit us: a shift in foundations opens new doors for designing logics.
-Because of the ubiquity of names in computing, this shift, exemplified by how we have handled the more familiar first-order logic in this paper, will in the long term be an important step forward (cf. the \emph{Future work} above). \end{itemize*} In short, this paper gives interesting and non-trivial answers to some specific technical questions, but it may have additional significance in the longer term by exemplifying a particular way of applying nominal techniques to logic and semantics.
+To express these we need nominal techniques---ZF sets and algebras are not expressive enough. \item Nominal foundations give other new, and not necessarily obvious, opportunities in logic and semantics.
+We study first-order logic in this paper and the untyped $\lambda$-calculus in \cite{gabbay:repdul}.
+We hope and suspect that the ideas behind these examples, and many of the tools we had to develop to carry out these examples, will have further uses (cf. the \emph{Future work} above). \end{itemize*} So this paper gives non-trivial answers to some specific technical questions, but stepping back to look at the larger picture, we see this work as one example of an exciting new way in which to apply nominal techniques in logic and semantics.

-\href[2]{#2} [1]{$^{#1}$} \hyphenation{Mathe-ma-ti-sche} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+[1]{$^{#1}$} \hyphenation{Mathe-ma-ti-sche} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}